No.7 Cherry Lane

-No.7 Cherry Lane (繼園臺七號 (jìyuántái qīhào)) is a 2019 Hong Kong-Chinese adult animated film directed by Yonfan, with animation by Zhang Gang.
-It was selected to compete for the Golden Lion at the 76th Venice International Film Festival.
+No.7 Cherry Lane (繼園臺七號 (jìyuántái qīhào)) is a 2019 adult animated film written and directed by Yonfan.
+A Hong Kong-Chinese co-production, the film was selected to compete for the Golden Lion at the 76th Venice International Film Festival.
 It was also selected for the 2019 Toronto International Film Festival as a Special Presentation.
 At the Venice Film Festival, the film won the Best Screenplay Award.

 Plot

 During the rise of the materialistic comfort of life in the 1960s, there emerges an undercurrent of danger in Hong Kong.

 No.7 Cherry Lane tells the tale of Ziming, a Hong Kong University undergraduate, entangled between his amorous feelings for a self-exiled mother Mrs Yu from Taiwan in the White Terror period, and her beautiful daughter Meiling.
 He takes them to different movies and through a series of magical moments on the big screen, forbidden passions are revealed.
 And the era coincides with Hong Kong's turbulent times of 1967.